vishalgimhan/MachineLearning-Projects/README.md

 - **Feature Extraction**: The cleaned text is then converted into a matrix of token counts using CountVectorizer, which results in a feature set with 37229 tokens.

 - **Model Training and Evaluation**: A Naive Bayes Classifier is trained on the feature set and evaluated using metrics like precision, recall, and f1-score.
 The model shows high accuracy on both training (99.71%) and testing data (99.21%).

+- **7. Resume Screaning Classification Model**

+- **Data Preparation**: The dataset contains resumes categorized into 25 distinct job roles.
+The data is cleaned by removing URLs, hashtags, mentions, punctuations, and extra whitespace.

+- **Visualization**: The distribution of resume categories is visualized using count plots and pie charts to understand the dataset better.

+- **Text Processing**: Resumes are cleaned and tokenized, and stopwords are removed.
+A word cloud is generated to visualize the most common words.

+- **Model Training**: A KNeighbors Classifier is trained using TF-IDF features.
+The model achieves an accuracy of 99% on both the training and test sets.